Formulas

 • variable values: (VA, VB, VC)

-The first two need no explanation.
-Question values are the values users input themselves and are based on the assigned values in the calculator questions.
-E.g., if you ask for desired "width" or "finish", you can assign values to these questions and use these values to calculate something like price or savings.
+While numbers and operators are self-explanatory, question values are user-inputted responses based on values assigned in calculator questions.
+For example, when asking about "width" or "finish", you can assign values to these inputs and use them to calculate outcomes like price or savings.

 An example of a simple formula is this: